albertjoseph0/Shelfie/README.md

 - API endpoints are protected and require authentication
 - Book data is associated with specific user accounts

+## ⚠️ Development Notes

+### Current Limitations

+- The development environment uses in-memory storage which is NOT suitable for production
+- Data will be lost between function invocations in serverless environment
+- Multiple function instances may run simultaneously

+### Production Deployment

+Before deploying to production:
+1. Implement persistent database storage
+2. Configure proper environment variables in Vercel dashboard
+3. Test all API endpoints in serverless environment
+4. Ensure proper error handling and logging

 ## 📝 Notes

 - Supported image formats: JPG, PNG
 - Maximum image size: 50MB
 - Books are ordered by date added (newest first)
 - The application requires an active internet connection for AI analysis and book information retrieval

+## 🚀 Deployment

+The application is designed to be deployed on Vercel:
+1. Push your code to a Git repository
+2. Import the repository in Vercel
+3. Configure environment variables
+4. Deploy